Skip to content

 Usage in Coding Agents

 We recommend using the official plugin for the best experience.
-Therefore the simplest way to use Stata-MCP with Claude Code is through the official plugin, which provides both MCP server and LSP integration:
+Therefore the simplest way to use MCP-for-Stata with Claude Code is through the official plugin, which provides both MCP server and LSP integration:

 # Add marketplace registry